flow-ai/flowai-js-templates/JSON.md

 This document provides examples of these JSON messages.
 It's use case is usually in combination with a Webhook integration.

-## Webhooks
+## Webhooks and code action

-Webhooks can send messages to users by replying with structured JSON data.
+Webhooks and code actions can send messages to users by replying with structured JSON data.

 ### Simple reply